yuanqing/sketch-sort-layer-list/README.md

 > A Sketch plugin for sorting the layer list by name or layer position

-## Usage
+## Commands

 ### Sort Selected Layers By Name

-- Layers are sorted in alphabetical order
+- Sorts layers in alphabetical order

 ### Sort Selected Layers By Layer Position

-- Layers are sorted by their:
+- Sorts layers by their:
   - X position
   - Y position
   - Y and X position

 ### Smart Sort

-- Layers are sorted based on their Y and X position while preserving their original visual stack order on the page
+- Sorts layers by their Y and X position, but preserves the layers’ visual “stack order”

 ## Installation